 • Made with aluminum or stainless steel frames and plastic, vinyl, sponge or felt bristles

-• Pros: Installs quickly
+• Pros: installs quickly

-• Cons: Can drag on carpets
+• Cons: can drag on carpets

 Tip

-For best results, spend some time identifying all of the air leaks in your home, including those in unseen holes or pathways in your plumbing, wiring and HVAC system.
-If you have many forms of air leaks, front door weatherstripping alone may not make a noticeable difference.
+For best results, spend some time identifying all the air leaks in your home, including those in unseen holes or pathways in your plumbing, wiring and HVAC system.
+If you have many forms of air leaks, door weatherstripping alone may not make a noticeable difference.
 Use our Winterize Your Home Checklist to determine what else you may need to seal for the best results.

-Door Weatherstripping: Step by Step
+Installing Door Weatherstripping: Step by Step

 Related Tags: